MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 In this tutorial, you will perform basic deployments to set up your environment for the hands-on lab.
 You will also learn how to install a phishing simulation tool called [EvilGinx](https://help.evilginx.com/docs/intro) to prepare for the next quest.

+A common practice for "playing" with hacking tools is to utilize an *isolated environment* instead of your "bare" machine.
+This can be a container or a virtual machine.
+This way, you can *keep your main machine clean* and avoid any unintended consequences.

 ## Installation for hands-on lab

+### Guided experience

+If you are lucky enough to have signed-up to a guided experience with us like with [this DSAG event](https://dsagnet.de/event/sap-hacker-fur-einen-tag-virtuell), we will be providing pre-configured virtual machines for you.

+To get started with one of those, open your RDP client (type `MSTSC` on the search bar on Windows) on your laptop and connect to the provided VM using your allocated IP address, user name, and password.

+> [!WARNING]
+> Corporate firewalls may block RDP connections to unknown destinations.
+If you are unable to connect, please try a personal device instead.

+Continue with the [next section](#step-1-start-evilginx3-process) to configure Evilginx3.

+### Unguided experience

+In case you are not part of a guided workshop, you will find the preliminary steps to setup the lab yourself below.

+<details><summary>Spin up your hosting environment</summary>

+#### Sanity Checks

 * Verify if a git client is present by running `git version` on your terminal.